top of page

 The Botched Impeachment of a Supreme Court Justice,

-And Much More
+and Much More

-Dissected by a Gutsy, Loudmouthed Little Lady
+Dissected by an Obnoxious Little Old Lady

 By